Daniel Cormier: Personal life

 Cormier and a former girlfriend had one daughter who died in a car accident on June 14, 2003.
 He was previously married to a woman named Robin.

+Cormier resides in Gilroy, California where he is heavily involved in the local wrestling community.
+He serves as the head coach of the Gilroy High School wrestling team and opened up his own wrestling academy in 2021.

 On February 16, 2011, he and his then-fiancée Salina Deleon had a son, Daniel Jr. Daniel Jr. trains in amateur wrestling at AKA, where Cormier is the assistant coach.
 On March 4, 2012, Cormier and his fiancée had a daughter.
 In June 2017, Cormier and Deleon were married.

 Cormier is a dedicated fan of the New Orleans Saints and professional wrestling.

 On March 5, 2022, Cormier was absent from the commentary team for UFC 272 to attend his mother's funeral.
 His family is Catholic.

+On June 14, 2026, Cormier posted a screenshot of his interaction with Eric Trump on X, which appeared to show Eric Trump asking for insider information about the UFC Freedom 250 fight.
+Eric Trump later responded: "We are aware of the fake, AI generated screenshots being circulated online.
+I have never spoken to Daniel.
+He has since deleted his post, which confirms it was clearly fabricated."
+Cormier later denied the interaction took place, claiming that his account had been "hacked or something".

 Media appearances

 Cormier made his film debut in 2014, playing himself in the 2014 comedy Mantervention.

 In February 2015, Cormier starred in the video clip All About That Cake, a parody of All About That Bass, to promote the 2015 World MMA Awards.

 In January 2018, he was featured on an episode of Sneaker Shopping on the YouTube channel Complex.

 In February 2019 he featured in "Sub-Zero's Head Shatter", the first episode of the YouTube series "The Science of Mortal Kombat" by Because Science.

 On October 8, 2022, Cormier was the special guest referee in the MMA inspired Fight Pit match between Seth Rollins and Matt Riddle at WWE Extreme Rules 2022.